biodiversity and human health

 Genetic Diversity

-Genetic diversity is the differences and variations within a species, or within a group of species.
+Genetic diversity is the differences and variations within a species or within a group of species.
 It refers to all the different characteristics within that organism or population.

 However, gene number does not determine the complexity of an organism.
-Did you know that humans have about the same number of genes as a mouse?
+Did you know humans have about the same number of genes as a mouse?

 The environment also determines how our genes will function.
 Read more about genes and the environment.